declare-lab/tango/README.md

 ## How to make inferences?

+### From your trained checkpoints

-Checkpoint from training will be saved in the `saved/*/` directory.
+Checkpoints from training will be saved in the `saved/*/` directory.

-To perform audio generation and objective evaluation in AudioCaps test set from a trained checkpoint:
+To perform audio generation and objective evaluation in AudioCaps test set from your trained checkpoint:

 ```bash
 CUDA_VISIBLE_DEVICES=0 python inference.py \